The creative problem solving process – from dream to reality

 Frankie Kemp

-In a problem solving workshop with Engineers, one participant contested creativity.
+You might think the phrase ‘creative problem solving’ doesn’t apply to you.
+In a problem solving workshop with Engineers, one participant contested the phrase.

 “I just need to get things done,” he remarked.